VCurry20/-pands-problem-sheet/README.md

 day = input ("Please enter a day of the week: ")
 print (whichdayisit (day))
 ```
 In this program the user is asked to input a day and it returns if it is a weekend or not.
-The program workds from a predefined formula, which uses the imported datetime module.
+The program sets the range of days within the week and defines a formula to check the days within this range.
+For days in range 0,4 (Monday - Friday), return that it is a weekday; else return it is the weekend.
+The user is asked to input a day and this is passed through the formula outputting the correct response.

 References: